Sinkology Farmhouse Sink Installation and Review

 The best part about Sinkology drop in farmhouse sinks is their lifetime warranty!
 According to their site, they are guaranteed not to chip, crack, stain, or rust with proper use.
 That’s pretty amazing!

+We’ve had our sink for over a year and it definitely lives up to the hype.
 Their sinks are, in my opinion, the best fireclay farmhouse sinks on the market!

 Farmhouse Sink FAQs